 We also provide Multi-Order-Coverage maps (MOCs) for 4XMM-DR11.
 MOCs for individual observations in fits format can be downloaded via the catalogue server (identified through their OBSIDs).
 The MOC covering the whole of 4XMM-DR11 field is available here.
 Amongst other ways to use the MOCs, we recommend the python tool MOCpy.
-We also provide EPIC flux maps for each observation, where each point on the map provides the limiting flux for a source detected at 3 sigma in the 0.2-12.0 keV band (assuming a power law spectrum with a photon index of 1.42 and an nH of 1.7x1020 cm-2) here and rate maps here.
+We also provide EPIC flux maps for each observation, where each point on the map provides the limiting flux for a source detected at 3 sigma in the 0.2-12.0 keV band (assuming a power law spectrum with a photon index of 1.42 and an nH of 1.7x1020 cm-2) here.
+Information on these maps can be found here.
+Rate maps are provided here.
 Alternatively, they can be accessed through the IRAP catalogue server, provided at the top of the page for each individual detection of the sources in the field of view.

 The following table gives an overview of the statistics of the catalogue in comparison with the 4XMM-DR10 catalogue.

 |Number of 'clean' observations (i.e., observation class < 3)||10247||9784||463|

 |Observing interval||03-Feb-00 -- 17-Dec-20||03-Feb-00 -- 14-Dec-19||1 yr|